 If you are an institution whose investment activities are subject to legal investment laws and regulations or to review by regulatory authorities, you may be or may become subject to restrictions on investment in certain SMBS certificates of a series or in SMBS certificates generally, including, without limitation, restrictions that may be imposed retroactively.
 If you are a financial institution that is subject to the jurisdiction of the Comptroller of the Currency, the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the National Credit Union Administration, Treasury or other federal or state agencies with similar authority, you should review the rules, guidelines and regulations that apply to you prior to purchasing or pledging SMBS certificates of a particular series.
-In addition, if you are a financial institution, you should consult your regulators concerning the risk-based capital treatment of the SMBS certificates.
-You should consult your own legal advisors to determine whether and to what extent the SMBS certificates of a series constitute legal investments or are or may become subject to restrictions on investment and whether and to what extent the SMBS certificates of a series can be used as collateral for various types of borrowings.
+In addition, if you are a financial institution, you should consult your regulators concerning the risk-based capital treatment of the SMBS certificates of a series constitute legal investments or are or may become subject to restrictions on investment and whether and to what extent the SMBS certificates of a series can be used as collateral for various types of borrowings.